• Skip to main content

 Can I buy a license or transfer interest?

 Transfers of interest are permitted, however, they must be approved by the Board prior to the transfer.
 Transfers of Interest require extensive review and there is no timeline for completing a transfer of interest.
+Click here to download the Notice of Transfer of Interest Packet.
 For more information, email [email protected].

 How can I be notified of an application period?